Inspirational Quotations

 Inspirational Quotes by Marcel Marceau (French Mime Artist)

-Marcel Marceau (1923–2007,) originally Marcel Mangel, was a French mime artist whose silent portrayals were executed with eloquence, deceptive simplicity, and balletic grace.
-He is commemorated for performing as the white-faced ‘Bip the Clown,’ a character he developed from the French Pierrot character.
+Marcel Marceau (1923–2007,) born Marcel Mangel, was a French mime artist celebrated for his eloquent, deceptively simple, and balletic performances.
+He is best known for his iconic character, ‘Bip the Clown,’ a creation inspired by the French Pierrot character.

-Born in Strasbourg, Marceau studied at the École des Beaux-Arts (School of Fine Arts.)
-In 1948, he founded and directed the Compagnie de Mime Marcel Marceau (1948–64.)
-He specialized in promoting the art of mime; he was its most preeminent exponent.
+Born into a Jewish family in Strasbourg, Marceau pursued his artistic education at the École des Beaux-Arts (School of Fine Arts.)
+In 1948, he founded and directed the Compagnie de Mime Marcel Marceau, where he became the foremost exponent of the art of mime.

-Time magazine photographer Ben Martin compiled Marcel Marceau: Master of Mime (1978.)
+Time magazine photographer Ben Martin compiled a tribute to him in Marcel Marceau: Master of Mime (1978.)

 More: Wikipedia READ: Works by Marcel Marceau